Baltic Sea Tension Could Rise With NATO Expansion

 TRAININGS

-During the month of June, NATO countries, Finland and Sweden held joint training in the Baltic Sea.
+During the month of June, NATO countries, Finland and Sweden carried out joint training in the Baltic Sea.
 The most recent was Baltops 22.
 The event, which ended on June 17, brought together more than 45 ships, 75 aircraft, and 7,500 troops.

 The Russian fleet also conducted military exercises in the Baltic Sea, having completed 10 days on June 19th.
 The training was attended by 60 warships, 10,000 military personnel and 45 aircraft.